-Operational emissions of PM from a project are mainly from mobile sources, considering that wood smoke is controlled by District Rules 417 and 421.
-The District's thresholds of significance for PM{10} and $PM{2.5}$ are in place to reduce the PM contribution from new development, including cumulative contributions.
+The main source of direct, operational PM emissions in Sacramento is residential fuel combustion, while indirect, or precursor PM operational emissions from a project are mainly from mobile sources.
+Residential fuel combustion is controlled by District Rules 417 and 421, and therefore the CEQA review of PM focuses on mobile source emissions.
+The District's thresholds of significance for PM10 and PM{2.5} are in place to reduce the PM contribution from new development, including cumulative contributions.